Helsinki: Religion

-In 2023, the Evangelical Lutheran Church was the largest religious group with 46.1% of the Helsinki population.
-Other religious groups made up 4.5% of the population.
-49.4% of the population had no religious affiliation.
+In 2025, the majority of the population (51.3%) had no religious affiliation.
+The Evangelical Lutheran Church was the largest religious group with 44% of the Helsinki population.
+Other religious groups made up 4.6% of the population.

 The most important churches in Helsinki are Helsinki Cathedral (1852), Uspenski Cathedral (1868), St. John's Church (1891), Kallio Church (1912) and Temppeliaukio Church (1969).

 There are 21 Lutheran congregations in Helsinki, 18 of which are Finnish-speaking and 3 are Swedish-speaking.
 These form Helsinki's congregationgroup.
 Outside that there is Finland's German congregation with 3,000 members and Rikssvenska Olaus Petri-församlingen for Swedish-citizens with 1,000 members.

 The largest Orthodox congregation is the Orthodox Church of Helsinki.
 It has 20,000 members.
 Its main church is the Uspenski Cathedral.
 The two largest Catholic congregations are the Cathedral of Saint Henry, with 4,552 members, established in 1860 and St Mary's Catholic Parish, with 4,107 members, established in 1954.